 - They, like all pythons, have heat-sensing pits on their upper lip that help them detect warm-blooded prey.

 Blood Pythons are hunted frequently for their scales for leather.
-It is estimated that 10,000 individuals will be taken this a year.
 50,000 skins are reported to CITES by Indonesia every year.
 Populations are now dropping in Southeast Asia due to this overhunting.
 They are also quite common in the pet trade.
 However, many owners cannot provide the proper care for these snakes because of their large size and long life span.

 Be careful when buying leather or snake skin.
 Do not buy leather or fur from real animals.
 Research pets before you become an owner.
 Be aware of expected lifespan, diets, and specific requirements.
 Make sure to research the provider of your pet and not purchase from someone who removes animals directly from the wild.